 It was really bad.

 Jeff Kinney’s New York Times Bestseller Diary of a Wimpy Kid has spawned a dozen sequels, each one more contrived and trite than the previous.
-For some reason, something about the book resonated so well with me.
+However, for some reason, something about the book resonated so well with me.
 Was I a ‘wimpy kid?’
 No. I hope not.
 Being a seventh grader just seemed so cool.
 Looking back, it’s hilarious to think that being a middle schooler is cool, in fact I’d probably use any word but ‘cool’ to describe middle schoolers.
-But, after actually experiencing the wonders and worries of middle school, the unbelievably cliched story quickly loses its luster.
+After actually experiencing the wonders and worries of the tweenage dream, the unbelievably cliched story quickly loses its luster.

 I have no issue admitting that the book, however much I loved it as a kid, is not of a high quality.